Everything to Know Before Laying Sod & How to Lay Sod

 Laying sod is a messy business; there’s no way to do it without getting dirty.
 Wear a junky shirt so you can carry the rolls right up against your belly.
 One surefire way to break your back is to try to carry sod out away from your body.
 Tight-fitting gloves work best; loose gloves pull off your hands when they get pinched under the rolls.
 Don’t wear shorts without wearing kneepads, and don’t forget the sunscreen.

-Lay down a header row
+How to lay sod: Lay down a header row

 Picture-frame the entire yard with a “header” row, as well as the perimeter of the house.
 A header row hides all the cut ends, which results in smoother, more unified edges.
+Check out some amazing skid steer attachments we love.

-Pull the sod tight together without overlapping.
+Pro tip for how to lay sod: Pull the sod tight together without overlapping.
 Exposed edges are the first to dry out.
 And the more gaps you have between pieces of sod, the more exposed edges there are.
 Small crowns (uplifted sections) are preferable to gaps because they will be flattened with a roller.
 Also, if the rolls have been sitting on the pallets too long, the end that’s in the center of the rolls may stay curled (another reason to lay it right away).
 If that’s the case, straighten it out with your hands before butting the next one into it.

 Cut from the underside